 So they would sit through evenings at her place or his, listening to each other cribbing and songs like “Eye of the tiger” or “West Side” playing in the background.
 They were searching for that elusive “feel alive” feeling.
 Coincidentally a 15 day hang gliding camp was organized by a local adventure club.
 Both of them signed up.
 It involved getting up real early, 4:45am, driving 35km to the launch site, the last 5km of which was dirt road with gravel randomly strewn over it.

-On the third day she suggested something.
-He asked “Why?” she replied “Because I want it…” recklessness evolved into unbridled passion.
+On the third day, she suggested something.
+He asked “Why?” she replied “Because I want it…” recklessness evolved into an unbridled passion.

 From there is took us nearly 2 years to acknowledge we were “In Love” and one more year for us to convince our parents about us being the right choice for each other – Nine years ago on 11th May, me and Swati signed that register in the court which gave us the legal status of husband and wife.